-In toned-down approach, U.S. proposes Venezuela transition government, sanctions relief
+In policy shift, U.S. offers to lift Venezuela sanctions in power-sharing deal

 Venezuela’s information ministry did not immediately respond to a request for comment.

+Saul Ortega, a Socialist legislator, called the U.S. proposal a “dangerous escalation against our people” as battles the coronavirus and said it had an “electoral stench” given Trump’s 2020 re-election campaign.

+A fresh offer of step-by-step sanctions relief, however, seeks to persuade them to peel off from Maduro, whose immediate reaction, Abrams said, “will be to reject this.”

-Reporting by Matt Spetalnick; Additional reporting by Brian Ellsworth in Caracas; Editing by Peter Cooney and Tom Brown
+Reporting by Matt Spetalnick; Additional reporting by by Daphne Psaledakis in Washington and; Brian Ellsworth in Caracas; Editing by Peter Cooney and Tom Brown